hovermind/wpf-ninja/doc-md/intro.md

 XAML directly represents the instantiation of objects in a specific set of backing types defined in assemblies.

+* XAML object elements - represents a type (class defined in WPF assembly)
+* Attribute syntax (properties) - properties of an object can often be expressed as attributes of the object element
+* Property element syntax - for some properties of an object element, attribute syntax is not possible
 * a XAML tag represents a class in XAML library
 * XAML parser/processor process XAML tags and creates corresponding objects (class instances)
-* property value of underlaying object (instanciated by XAML processor by reading XAML tags) can be set by attibute and property tag (property element tag)
+* property value of underlaying object (instanciated by XAML processor by reading XAML tags) can be set by attibute and property element tag
-* an attribute decorates UI element where property element set/get value (state of instantiated object)
 * attribute value or property element value can be set by markup extension

 Example